-Valley YMCA Rock Climbing Wall
+Valley YMCA Rock Climbing Wall (Currently suspended due to covid)

 Climb to new heights at the indoor Valley YMCA rock wall.
 Certified staff and equipment are provided for anyone age 4 to adult.
 Appropriate climbing clothing includes closed-toe shoes and dry clothing.
 Skirts or dresses are not recommended.